Retirement Pages

 Pensions Are Taxable Income

-In general, pension income is always taxable on the federal level while some states vary.
+Generally, pension income is always taxable on the federal level, while some states vary.
 Depending on the pension, it may be fully taxable or partially taxable.
 Your pension income - a monthly fixed payment issued by an employer you worked for - is taxed based on a few simple criteria:

 To calculate the taxable portion of your pension, simply enter your information in your eFile account and taxes will be calculated and assessed based on your entries.
-The 1099-R you receive should also note the taxable amount in Box 2a; when you enter this form, the rest is done for you.
+The Form 1099-R you receive should also note the taxable amount in Box 2a; the rest is done for you when you enter this form.

 Retiring soon?
-See this helpful IRS Tax Guide for the Retiree.
+See this helpful IRS Tax Guide for the Retirees.

 Related: Which states have no pension tax?

-When taking pension distributions, this income, along with all your other income, is taxed as regular income at your effective tax rate.
+When taking pension distributions, this income and all your other income are taxed as regular income at your effective tax rate.
 If you take an early distribution, there is a penalty on any pension or retirement account taken prematurely.
-As a retiree, you may earn income as a wage or salary worker; or, you may still be self-employed while collecting retirement income.
+As a retiree, you may earn income as a wage or salary worker or still be self-employed while collecting retirement income.
 If you change your income situation when you retire, consider filling out and submitting a new W-4 to your employer.
 This way, you can withhold the right amount of taxes combined with your other income.

 Dollar Amount Limits on Pension Plan Contributions

-The information below is relevant for 2022 Returns and shows how most of the amounts increased over three years.
-The table includes information for 2023 to assist in planning.
+The information below shows how most of the amounts increase over three years.
+The table includes information current, future, and past taxes.

 There are limitations to many parts of retirement plans.
 Under a defined benefit plan, there are limits to how much can be taken out as well as contributed.
-Certain 401 or 404 plans have annual compensation limits and many plans are variable if an employer is involved with these contributions.
-Generally, these amount are fairly high and many taxpayers will not have to worry about reaching them in a given tax year.
+Certain 401 or 404 plans have annual compensation limits, and many plans are variable if an employer is involved with these contributions.
+Generally, these amounts are fairly high, and many taxpayers will not have to worry about reaching them in a given tax year.

 Retiree Tax Guide

-Below, find contribution limits for various type of retirement plans.
+Below, find contribution limits for various types of retirement plans.
 Each is organized by the type of limit and tax year (annual limit); additional information can be found below the table.

 Defined Benefit